yukaberry/elt_pipeline_dbt_bq_airflow/README.md

 # ⚙️ Project : Modern Data ELT pipele for e-commerce dataset, olist, with dbt, BigQuery and Airflow (Cloud Composer)

-End-to-End Production-Grade Orchestration on Google Cloud
+🚀 End-to-End Production-Grade Orchestration on Google Cloud

-This project implements a complete modern data engineering pipeline, orchestrated with Airflow running on Google Cloud Composer, transforming data using dbt Core, and storing curated data in BigQuery.
+This project demonstrates a fully automated **ELT pipeline** built using **dbt, Airflow (Cloud Composer), Google Cloud Storage, and BigQuery**.
+It highlights modern data engineering practices including orchestration, CI/CD automation, dependency management, dbt modeling, and scalable warehouse design.

 The pipeline is built to match real production standards used by data teams.